 A lot of material from our maestro and ‘ King of the Milonga ‘ Pepito Avellaneda is taken up in the courses.

 We offer courses with different material on three levels:

 In the tango Waltz the waltz rhythm is assimilated, as a result the dance is danced with other energy: smoother, but with accents and double beats.

-We offer three courses at the same level with different material:
+We offer four courses at the same level with different material:

 ‘Back to the roots’.
 In this course, the old style tango from late ‘20s is offered, a tango which was danced also outside on canvas from the ports.
 The music is quiet but strongly marked, the dance is more playful and danced with more humor.